-• All students study the same course at the same level.
+• Students study the same course at the same level, but students who may require extra academic support will be placed in a class that is paced and delivered at an appropriate level.
 Adjustments are made on an individual basis in consultation with parents.

-- Extension: Students who demonstrate strong abilities in Humanities in Year 7 will be grouped into classes that are focused on extending students' academic skills and capabilities. - Academic Support: Students who require academic support beyond what can be offered in a differentiated classroom will be placed in a smaller class that is paced and delivered at an appropriate level.
+- Enrichment: Students who demonstrate strong abilities in Humanities in Year 7 will be grouped into classes that are focused on extending students' academic skills and capabilities. - Academic Support: Students who require academic support beyond what can be offered in a differentiated classroom will be placed in a smaller class that is paced and delivered at an appropriate level.
 Parents will be consulted as a part of this process.

-• Specialist: This class is an academic enrichment program, which will extend students' learning across a variety of skill subsets, whilst fostering intrinsic student-centred development.
+• Enrichment: This class is an academic enrichment program, which will extend students' learning across a variety of skill subsets, whilst fostering intrinsic student-centred development.